Paul Radisich: Retirement and later career

-He was team manager of the Super Black Racing team until the team was disbanded at the end of the 2016 season.
+Radisich was team manager of the Super Black Racing team until the team was disbanded at the end of the 2016 season.
 He is managing director of New Zealand oil company Aegis Oil, a company founded by his father Frank.

-Paul is the in-studio co-host of the British Touring Car Championship segment of TV3's CRC Motorsport with Shaun Summerfield.
+Radisich is the in-studio co-host of the British Touring Car Championship segment of TV3's CRC Motorsport with Shaun Summerfield.